So you want to make an engagement ring?

 Once you have conquered building the ring, THEN comes stone setting. which is probably the skill that takes the longest to master.
 For example, in my early career as a professional jeweler, I spent two years in a jewelry store before being allowed to set faceted stones.
 Once I started stone setting, it was another couple years before I was able to set confidently.
 If you are determined to set the stone, We require that you take private lessons to learn faceted stone setting concepts, purchase practice settings, Cubic Zirconias, setting burrs & pliers.
 During this stage of learning, we expect you to practice outside of lessons.
 You will need to practice setting over and over and over again until you’re feel confident enough to set that diamond or sapphire you’ve purchased without risking breaking it or creating a suboptimal setting that won’t last.

 • Heartache - You might invest the time & money described above, get to the very end of the project and still break the stone!
 Ahhhhh!!!
 It happens to the best of us and when it does it hurts.
-You ego, your wallet, you timeline….
+Your ego, your wallet, your timeline….

 Doing it all yourself is by far the most challenging option, and we don’t really recommend it to total beginners unless money and time is on your side….However, if you’re determined and ready to get started, book a >> DIY custom project consultation We’ll sit down with you and answer any questions you have and help you make a plan.